 The answer is a chalk bag.
-If you watch rock climbers at work you’ll likely notice a small, dangling bag hanging from their belt.
-Chalk bags are carried right on your body so you can quickly apply in the middle of a climb (easy access).
+If you watch rock climbers at work you’ll likely notice a small, dangling bag hanging from their carabiners or waist belt.
+Chalk bags are carried right on your body along with the climbing harness / belay device so you can quickly apply in the middle of a climb (easy access).

 There are three main factors to consider when shopping for chalk bags – size, shape, and features.

-Chalk bags aren’t typically sold in traditional sizes (S, M or L, for example) but most often as Small, Standard, and Bucket.
+Chalk bags aren’t typically sold in traditional sizes (S, M, or L, for example) but most often as Small, Standard, and Bucket.

 Standards bags, as their name suggests, are the most commonly used.
 This bag is a great size for an adult and allows you to easily chalk up your hands (perhaps even up to wrists and forearms as well).
 Chances are if you’re carrying chalk with you, you’ll want a Small or Standard bag.

 Chalk bags also come in two main shapes – Cylindrical and Tapered.